Logo

 Conclusion

-There are countless other models on the market, and it is debatable whether the Kirkpatrick model of training effectiveness is the best means to measure training effectiveness.
+There are countless other models on the market, and it is debatable whether the Kirkpatrick model is the best means to measure training effectiveness.
 Every model has its pros and cons.
 At the end of a training program, what matters is not the model but its execution.
 The Kirkpatrick Model will mostly work fine.
 However, it comes down to understanding the outcomes we intend to achieve and then implementing the model correctly.

 Well, that is the long and short of it!